vladimirRadojkovic/reusehub-api/README.md

 ## Using the Generated TypeScript Code

-The TypeScript files can be used in React applications with the Connect framework.
-The code is generated using `@bufbuild/connect-web` which provides a modern, type-safe way to call gRPC services from browsers.
+The TypeScript files are generated using `@bufbuild/protoc-gen-es` and `@bufbuild/protoc-gen-connect-es`, which provide modern, type-safe way to call gRPC services from browsers.

 ### 1. Copy the TypeScript files to your React project